 Naturally, I worry that he will murder her and ask whether there are any weapons lying about.

 I’m about to call him (because Shleisel’s boyfriends are notoriously afraid of me) but I get another text:

 “He just left me here.
 He slammed the door and peeled out and now I’m all alone in the woods.”

 I grab my keys and tell her I’m on my way.

 I’m vaguely aware of the direction in I need to drive and acutely aware that I am headed for redneck country.
 Always one to take precautions, I bring my Rhodesian Ridgeback and the 12-gauge shotgun I keep beside my bed.
 Because you just never know.

 On the way out of town I stop for some road trip rations and my precious land rover lets out a horrifying SCREECH then refuses to move.
-(I’m no car mechanic but I’m pretty sure SCREECH is the sound of money being drained from my bank account.)

 I call my oldest brother and explain to him that Shleisel is about to be devoured by hill people.
 He lends me his truck on the condition that I abandon my dog at home.
 I do this and then hit the road for what is supposed to be a 3 hour drive.